Order isomorphisms of sup-stable function spaces: continuous, Lipschitz, c-convex, and beyond

 The following theorem has previously been shown for $\X=\R^d$ in \cite[Corollary 8]{ArtsteinAvidan2009}.
 Its generalization to Banach spaces appeared in \cite[Theorem 1]{Iusem2015}.
 All proofs rely eventually on a key result of affine geometry: in dimension greater than 2 only affine maps preserve segments.
 It should be highlighted that it is already stated in \cite[p670]{ArtsteinAvidan2009}, before their Remark 9, that the characterization of anti-involutions given in \Cref{cor:antiinvol_convex} could be obtained from that of order isomorphisms as in \Cref{thm:isophi_convex}.
 Artstein-Avidan and Milman tackle first anti-involutions and then the isomorphisms.
 As shown in \Cref{lem:isophi_extreme_pts}, the difference between the two is that isomorphisms send relatively-inf-irreducible elements (here the indicator functions) onto themselves, while anti-involutions send them onto the sup-irreducible elements (here the continuous affine functions).
 This explains the main discrepancies of our proof with that of \cite[Theorem 5]{ArtsteinAvidan2009} and its similarity with that of \cite[Theorem 1]{Iusem2015}.
-To the difference of \cite{Iusem2015}, an argument based on weak-* continuity enables us to avoid all together considering the bidual in the proof.
+In constrast to \cite{Iusem2015}, an argument based on weak-* continuity enables us to avoid all together considering the bidual in the proof.
 Aside from this result, our proof method is different because we emphasize the role of the sup-irreducible elements to obtain the characterization.
-Concerning anti-involutions, \cite[Theorem 1.3]{Cheng2021} shows that reflexivity and a linear isomorphism between $\X$ and $\X^*$ are necessary and sufficient to have the Fenchel transform as anti-involution, as otherwise the bi-Fenchel is defined on the larger set $\X^{**}$. \begin{Theorem} Let $\G$ be the space of proper convex lower semicontinuous functions over a locally convex Hausdorff topological vector space $\X$, then the order isomorphisms over $\G$ are affine, i.e.\ there exists a linear map $A:\X\to\X$ with w*-w* continuous adjoint, which has an inverse with w*-w* continuous adjoint, and some constants $c\in \X$, $b\in \X^*$, $d,\delta\in \R$ with $d>0$ such that, for all $f\in\G$, we have
+Concerning anti-involutions, \cite[Theorem 1.3]{Cheng2021} shows that reflexivity and a linear isomorphism between $\X$ and $\X^*$ are necessary and sufficient to have the Fenchel transform as anti-involution, as otherwise the bi-Fenchel is defined on the larger set $\X^{**}$.
+Using different proof techniques specific to the convex case, an even more general result to ours was obtained recently in \cite[Theorem 2.13]{leung2023} with points in convex subsets of locally convex Hausdorff space and values in ordered topological vector spaces.